chesio/bc-cache/README.md

 7. `DONOTCACHEPAGE` constant is set and evaluates to true.
 This constant is for example [automatically set](https://docs.woocommerce.com/document/configuring-caching-plugins/#section-1) by WooCommerce on certain pages.
 8. Return value of `bc-cache/filter:skip-cache` filter evaluates to true.

-**Important!** Cache exclusion rules are essentialy defined in two places:
+**Important!** Cache exclusion rules are essentially defined in two places:
 1. In PHP code (including `bc-cache/filter:skip-cache` filter), the rules are used to determine whether current HTTP(S) request should be *written* to cache.
 1. In `.htaccess` file, the rules are used to determine whether current HTTP(S) request should be *served* from cache.